DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 If you are creating multiple Annotation Objects, you will need to submit one set of screen captures for each Annotation Object.
 You can submit individual zip files or a single zip file.

-1. Upload the zip file(s) to Dropbox using this link (Dropbox upload link)[https://www.dropbox.com/request/uu3fuuPy9hzJUAELLiWy].
+1. Upload the zip file(s) to Dropbox using this link [Dropbox upload link](https://www.dropbox.com/request/uu3fuuPy9hzJUAELLiWy).
 This is the preferred method.
 2. Upload the zip file(s) to a file sharing service of your choice and send a link to the Project Manager.
 3. Send the zip file(s) to the Project Manager using email.
 You might have issues with the size of the zip files.